Frequently Asked Questions

 Is it confidential?

-We might also need to share some information with services we refer you to.
+We might also need to share some information with services we refer you to, but we would agree this with you before we took any action.

 How long is it for?